-What better place to find out about the range of things to see and do in the City of Armadale than at the Armadale Visitor Centre?
+What better place to find out about the range of things to see and do in the City of Armadale than at the Perth Hills Armadale Visitor Centre?

-The City of Armadale Visitor Centre is located at 40 Jull Street in Armadale.
+The Perth Hills Armadale Visitor Centre is located at 40 Jull Street in Armadale.
 Opening hours are between 9am and 4pm on weekdays and between 11am and 4pm on weekends and public holidays.

 Phone: (08) 9394 5410

-The Vintage Machinery Museum is located at the Armadale Tourist Centre, 40 Jull Street Armadale.
+The Bert Tyler Vintage Machinery Museum is located at the Perth Hills Armadale Visitor Centre, 40 Jull Street Armadale.